yatima1460/Drill/README.md

 - Use as much RAM as possible for caching stuff
 - Try to avoid "black hole folders" using a regex based blocklist in which the crawler will never come out and never scan useful files (`node_modules`,`Windows`,etc)
 - **Intended for desktop users**, no obscure Linux files and system files scans
+- Really works only SSDs/M.2 or fast RAID arrays

 ![](https://raw.githubusercontent.com/yatima1460/Drill/assets/screenshot.png)